Perceptual Adversarial Networks for Image-to-Image Transformation: Experiments

 \subsection{Experimental setting up}

 For fair comparisons, we adopted the same settings with existing works, and reported experimental results using several evaluation metrics.
 These tasks and data settings include:

 \begin{itemize} \item \emph{Single image de-raining}, on the dataset provided by ID-CGAN~\cite{zhang2017image}. \item \emph{Image Inpainting}, on a subset of ILSVRC'12 (same as context-encoder~\cite{pathak2016context}). \item \emph{Semantic labels$\leftrightarrow$images}, on the Cityscapes dataset~\cite{cordts2016cityscapes} (same as pix2pix~\cite{isola2016image}). \item \emph{Edges$\to$images}, on the dataset created by pix2pix~\cite{isola2016image}.
-The original data is from~\cite{zhu2016generative} and~\cite{yu2014fine}, and the HED edge detector~\cite{xie2015holistically} was used to extract edges. \item \emph{aerial$\to$map}, on the dataset from pix2pix~\cite{isola2016image}. \end{itemize}
+The original data is from~\cite{zhu2016generative} and~\cite{yu2014fine}, and the HED edge detector~\cite{xie2015holistically} was used to extract edges. \item \emph{Aerial$\to$map}, on the dataset from pix2pix~\cite{isola2016image}. \end{itemize}

 Furthermore, all experiments were trained on Nvidia Titan-X GPUs using Theano~\cite{bergstra2010theano}.
-According to the generative and perceptual adversarial losses, we alternately updated the image transformation network $T$ and the discriminative network $D$.
+Given the generative and perceptual adversarial losses, we alternately updated the image transformation network $T$ and the discriminative network $D$.
 Specifically, Adam solver~\cite{kingma2014adam} with a learning rate of 0.0002 and a first momentum of 0.5 was used in network training.
-After one updating of the discriminative network $D$, the image transformation $T$ will be updated three times.
-Hyper-parameters $\lambda_1=5$, $\lambda_2=1.5$, $\lambda_3=1.5$, $\lambda_4=5$, and batch size of 4 were used for all tasks.
-Since the dataset sizes for different tasks are changed largely, the training epochs of different tasks were set differently.
+After one update of the discriminative network $D$, the image transformation $T$ will be updated three times.
+Hyper-parameters $\theta=1$, $\lambda_1=5$, $\lambda_2=1.5$, $\lambda_3=1.5$, $\lambda_4=1$, and batch size of 4 were used for all tasks.
+Since the dataset sizes for different tasks are changed largely, the training epochs of different tasks were set accordingly.
 Overall, the number of training iterations was around 100k.